petru-dimitriu/lyrics-visualizer/README.md

 * full screen mode with big impressive text

 # Licence
 BSD.
-No warranties for anythings.
+No warranties for anything.